- Food production

 We proposed to help residents create a real community garden complex.
 With areas for seating and for children to play combined with features for wildlife conservation, biodiversity enhancement and education.
 The food-producing kitchen garden areas connect all the features as the key focus, helping residents grow fresh nutritious food.

 The front gardens originally looked rather sad, neglected and uninspiring for residents and passers-by, with rubbish blowing off the streets and settling amongst the bark chip and yet more small evergreen shrubs.
 To help residents feel proud and positive about their home we helped them create a sensory garden, rich in perennial plants which will self-seed each year and create a blast of colour and scent.
 Amongst these plants we demonstrated how to intersperse food producing climbers, such as runner-beans with herbs.

-Although this disconnected community was originally challenging to draw into the project, they did engage with us and the staff at Suffolk Housing, and the grounds were transformed as the project grew.
+Although this disconnected community was originally challenging to draw into the project, they did engage with us and the staff at Suffolk Housing.
+The grounds were transformed as the project grew.
 More residents got to know each other and children began to play together in their new internal gardens, which has created a socially cohesive, nature-rich, food-producing garden for all to enjoy.

 See how you can help this and our other projects here.